-Before beginning to build, determine the size of your pergola and decide which type of wood you want to use.
-Cedar is an excellent option for outdoor spaces, as the wood resists pests and stand up well to extreme weather.
+Before beginning to build, determine the size of your pergola and also decide which type of wood you want to use.
+Cedar is an excellent option for outdoor spaces, as the wood resists pests and stands up well to extreme weather.
 You can stain the wood, or allow it to age in response to the environment.
-You can learn how to make a pergola following these step-by-step instructions.
+You can learn how to make a pergola by following these step-by-step instructions from Amish Country Gazebos.

-A wooden pergola begins with installing the base and posts.
+A wooden pergola begins with installing the base as well as posts.
 If you are looking for a permanent outdoor space, pour a concrete base in the desired size, and allow the concrete to set.
 After the concrete sets.
 Prepare 4×4 posts at even intervals along the perimeter of the pergola base to form a rectangle.

 Attach the posts to the concrete using steel post-base anchors.
 After setting the posts in the ground or anchoring the posts to the concrete, you are ready to begin installing the columns or roof.